What is residence?

 Why does tax residence matter for migrants working in the UK?

 Migrant workers are subject to UK tax on their UK earnings, whether or not they are resident in the UK.
 So, if you only have UK income while you are here, it may not matter much whether or not you are tax resident: all of your UK income will be subject to UK tax.

 However when you are UK resident, any foreign income and gains you have may also be taxed in the UK.
 It is therefore important to know if you are tax resident or not for this reason.
-This is the case even if they have already been taxed in another country (although you should be able to get some double taxation relief).
+This is the case even if they have already been taxed in another country (although you should be able to get some double taxation relief if this is the case).
 There is more information on this topic on our webpage ‘how are foreign income and gains taxed?’.

 Your residence status will also affect whether or not you are eligible for the UK personal allowance and therefore the amount of UK tax that you pay.
 If you are tax resident in the UK you will get a personal allowance.

 As the personal allowance is quite generous, it is possible to have income below the personal allowance, then you may have no tax to pay.
 Your entitlement to a personal allowance is therefore very important.